 But if you are like me and don’t have any blank or plain walls you can also create a backdrop wall.
 Different fabrics and colors will give you different moods.
 Dark backdrops are more formal and are more forgiving with poor lighting and harsh shadows.

 This backdrop is a piece of blue fleece for making blankets and has a great texture, you can also use the texture and color of your drapes.

-My studio space is in my office and I had my husband raise the closet pole up higher and I can hang drapes or fabric from the pole to use as my backdrop.
+I hang drapes or fabric on a closet pole to use as my backdrop.
 This backdrop is a black canvas curtain, I also use a tan canvas curtain for a lighter backdrop.